Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

 Read more about available ``Arbitrary`` instances for Concordium-specific types in |concordium_contracts_common|_ documentation.
 |QuickCheck|_ defines ``Arbitrary`` instances for standard data types, like numbers and collections (``Vec``, ``BTreeMap``, etc.).
 These instances are available automatically when writing tests.
-Custom user data type instances can be created directly in tests using the random input parameters or by defining ``Arbitrary`` instances.
+Custom user data type instances, like ``MyParameters`` above, can be created directly in tests using the random input parameters or by defining ``Arbitrary`` instances.
 See more details on QuickCheck's ``Arbitrary`` `here <https://docs.rs/quickcheck/latest/quickcheck/trait.Arbitrary.html>`_.

 The same command is used for running Wasm QuickCheck tests as in :ref:`tests_in_wasm`: